Destination West!

 Picture

 The Sandstone Bluffs are located in the east side of the park and the dirt access road is well maintained, so an average passenger car can easily get to this spot.
 It pays to drive slow through the pine forest wilderness and meadows, because a few historic homestead sites can be seen on the way to the parking area.
-There are facilities on site and plenty of shade trees for a picnic, so it is easy to spend the day in this picturesque place.
+There are facilities on site and plenty of shade trees for a picnic, so it is easy to spend an entire day in this picturesque place.

 There are no marked hiking trails at Sandstone Bluffs because of the nature of the terrain and visitors are free to roam all over this towering yellow sandstone perch.
 Near the edge, the views of the looking north reveal many branching arms of bare sandstone that tower over the valley all the way to the distant hills.
 Hiking down to the base of the Sandstone Bluffs is an option as well, but there will be some climbing involved.
 There are also remnants of ancient villages along the rim, which are a must to check out.

 Anywhere that a visitor goes on top of the Sandstone Bluffs will require some boulder hopping and crevice leaping.
-Care must be taken to prevent injury, because any hope of rescue will take about half a day to get to this remote location.
+Care must be taken to prevent injury, because any hope of rescue might as well be a million miles away.
 With this in mind, be sure to stay extra hydrated in this high elevation area to prevent dizzy spells, especially on a hot day.
-On a final note, the majestic beauty of the Sandstone Bluffs do have a way of making people stop every few steps to take in the breathtaking scenery, so be sure to plan on spending some extra time enjoying the eagle eye views!

 0 Comments